 Like Ashton, Cann, Oke, Walter and Westaway, the surname Allin is commonly found in the north Devon parishes where Yeos have lived over the centuries.

-Richard Allin married Ann Yeo at Sutcombe on 25 March 1761.
+Richard Allin married Ann Yeo at Sutcombe in 1761.
 They were both from the parish – Richard signed his name ‘Richard Allin’ and Ann made her mark.
-The minister used the spelling Allen for the groom’s surname and had also used this variant spelling earlier in the month when recording readings of banns for the couple.
+The minister used the spelling Allen for Richard’s surname and had also used this spelling earlier in the month when recording readings of banns for the couple.

 Richard was a tenant farmer at Pigsdon, Poughill (some ten miles from Sutcombe); he and Ann later moved to farm at Borough, Bridgerule.
 Allins lived at Borough for many years: a William Allin, who had been born there, emigrated to Ontario in 1835 with his wife Mary and infant son John, on the same ship as John Yeo of Bradworthy (see Emigration Diaries).